Lumi-supercomputer/lumi-userguide/docs/firststeps/loggingin-webui.md

-# Logging in (with Web Interface)
+# Logging in (with web interface)

 !!! info
 	The web interface is still under development so expect additional features and further polishing.
+Read more about the possibilities with the web interface in the [web interface](../runjobs/webui/index.md) section.

 Using a web browser navigate to [www.lumi.csc.fi](https://www.lumi.csc.fi).